 The agreement goes on to outline labor laws between the two countries and even establishes a shared environmental policy.
 It also includes the deregulation of a whole host of economic activities, most significantly e-commerce, making goods in both nations far more easily obtainable.
 Possibly the most significant aspect of the agreement, however, is the chapter on the ability for companies in each of the two nations to bid on one another’s public contract tenders.
 This is a huge leap forward for Argentina in particular to allow Chilean companies to operate on government-level contracts.

 6 months on from the ratification of the agreement, both nations are benefitting.
 The majority of trade occurring at the moment is within the foods industry where Argentinian farmers are getting better prices for their produce over the border as a result of their recent economic situation.

 As Argentinian elections take place this year, the results will determine how Argentina approaches free trade in the future.
 Macri will continue the opening of free trade, whilst Fernandez will likely focus more domestically.
 Nevertheless, Argentina will remain a full member of the MERCOSUR, a trade bloc which will always continue to promote free trade agreements.

 As long as Argentina stays a member, Argentina will remain somewhat open to trade.

 Expanding to Argentina?
 Engage with a local legal expert

 Argentina is the fourth-largest economy in Latin America and is more accessible than ever to investors.
 To take advantage of this window of opportunity, investors will need a knowledgeable partner to navigate Argentina’s complex company formation process.

 Biz Latin Hub have legal and accounting experts all across Latin America.
 Our services specialize in foreign company incorporation and market entry strategies.
-Contact us today at [email protected] to discuss your Argentinian opportunity.
+Contact us now to discuss your Argentinian opportunity.